albertus82/jface-utils/README.md

 * [`Preference[]`](src/main/java/it/albertus/jface/preference/Preference.java): preference items;
 * `Image[]`: icons used for the Preference dialogs (optional).

-A convenient approach may be the use of enums for [`Page`](src/main/java/it/albertus/jface/preference/page/Page.java) and [`Preference`](src/main/java/it/albertus/jface/preference/Preference.java) objects, like in the following code samples.
+A convenient approach may be to use enums for [`Page`](src/main/java/it/albertus/jface/preference/page/Page.java) and [`Preference`](src/main/java/it/albertus/jface/preference/Preference.java) objects, like in the following code samples.

 #### Page enum